 Fermented foods have the ability to last for months when done at home, and even longer if bought from the store.
-Furthermore, a little goes a long way, as they have 100 times more probiotics than a supplement offers.
+Furthermore, a little goes a long way, as they have significantly more probiotics than a supplement offers.

 They’re Alive With Healthy Goodness